Prathmesh-Kolekar/Transformers-Encoder-Decoder/README.md

 ## Project Overview

-This project provides an implementation of an Encoder-Decoder model architecture.
+This project provides an implementation of an Encoder layers and Decoder layers of a Transformer.
 It includes detailed implementations of both the encoder and decoder components, utilizing multi-head attention mechanisms.
 This model structure can be applied to various sequence-to-sequence tasks, such as language translation.

 ## Prerequisites